 If you think back to when you began exploring the Internet, the first thing you probably did was send and receive email.
 The second thing you did was navigate or surf the web on one of the browsers offered by either Microsoft or Apple.
 The browsers provided by the two rival companies could only be used with their respective operating system, also called an OS.
 Neither browser was compatible with any other OS.
 They came bundled with the computers offered by the companies at the time.
 Even Houston managed IT services companies had no choice but to use Internet Explorer for computers running MSDOS.
 Apple products included the Apple II and the very earliest versions of the Macintosh.
 They came loaded with the only other available browser, which was called Netscape.
 Netscape is rarely seen any longer.
 It was replaced by the newer browsers Firefox, Safari and Google Chrome.
 They provided an alternative to Internet Explorer, which had a tyrannical grip on Internet browsing before they came onto the scene.
 Browsers are great and there are so many different ones, it may depend which country you are in to see which one works the best for you and your device, and if you are in a different country for business reasons or just a casual holiday then you also may be interested in a VPN to be able to use your device properly in that country.
 In Canada, you can check out the best vpn for canada, and see which VPN is the best in that region, you can also check out some reviews to see which VPN goes best with which broswer.

 All browsers do the same basic task.
 They permit computer users to surf the web.
 However, surfing the web now and back in its infancy are two different things entirely.
 Computers were slower.
-They only had megabytes of memory as opposed to the gigabytes most computers are loaded with today.
+They only had megabytes of memory as opposed to the gigabytes most computers are loaded with today, which is why many people have decided to sell used servers of their own, to keep up to date with the advancement of technology today.
 Nowadays there are numerous internet providers such as eatel that give you the ability to access the web.
 But back then Internet ads were static.
 They were similar to a magazine ad except that they had a link to the company that placed the ad.
 Now, ads are interactive and frequently feature video clips that begin running the moment a user lands on the page where they are hosted.
 As memory increased, ads got bigger and gobbled up that extra memory.

 Today, there are four browsers that are most commonly used.
 They are all free to download on any comuter.
 As any Houston backup and disaster recovery service would attest, web browsers have their advantages and disadvantages.